Jiab77/systemd-zram/README.md

 For an unknown reason (*for now*), `zRam` seems to be incompatible with `ecryptfs` used for encrypt your home folder when you can't do a full disk encryption.

+> I guess that's because it requires an encrypted swap space...

 # Contribute

 Feel free to contribute to this project with your pull requests :+1: